The mobile phones of the future are expected to be more closely embedded in our day-to-day lives than ever before.

-One such vision for the mobile phone development was Nokia's The Morph phone, which it was claimed would "transform the user's experience".
+One such vision was Nokia's The Morph phone, which was showcased back in 2008 and promised to "transform the user's experience".

-Designed by Tapani Tyhanen, who was director and head of Nokia's Research Center Laboratory in Cambridge, The Morph suggests that phones of the future will involve transparency and transformability.
+Designed by Tapani Tyhanen, who was director and head of Nokia's Research Center Laboratory in Cambridge, The Morph could be folded, bent and reshaped to suit the user’s needs.

-Some predictions state that in the not too distant future, mobiles will change the way we learn and teach.
+Some experts believe that in the not too distant future, mobiles will change the way we learn and teach.

 We have already seen some education authorities using texts to alert parents to the truancy and even to notify pupils of classroom changes.

 Harnessing the multi-functional nature of mobile phones as both learning and teaching aids could be increasingly commonplace, especially as high quality camera phones become more widely and cheaply available.